hiven/hiven.github.io/interview/09_Value.md

 **Situation**

-We were breifed to create an exhibition on a small budget of XYZ.
+- We were breifed to create an exhibition on a small budget of XYZ.
+- Stand design using ISO frame
+-

 **Action**